kaimath/kaimath.github.io/portfolio.md

 <img src="/img/final-datafest-front-bw.png" class="col one left">

 Each Spring at Vassar, we hold a data competition called ASA DataFest.
-Hear about my team's experience <a href="{{ site.baseurl }}/datafest/">here</a>.
-(I also designed the shirts-- reminiscent of the Vassar library!)
+Hear about my team's experience from 2018 right <a href="{{ site.baseurl }}/datafest/">here</a>.
+(I also designed the t-shirts and posters...
+See the design of the front of the t-shirt to your left-- reminiscent of the Vassar library!)

 <br/>